-In my opinion, Plaza Mayor is a must visit Madrid tourist spot if you have never seen such architecture before.
+In my opinion, Plaza Mayor is a MUST VISIT Madrid tourist spot if you have never seen such architecture before.

 It was built during the year 1598-1621 of Philip III’s reign.
 The plaza is rectangular in shape and on top are the residential buildings.
 OMG, people do live here!
 I wonder how much the rental is.
-Quite costly I suppose as it is central of Madrid.
+Quite costly I suppose as it is central Madrid.

 There are a lot of plazas in Spain and even in Europe.
 Plaza means a public square, marketplace or similar open space in a built-up area.